sparkdotfi/spark-docs-v2/docs/pages/governance/spk-token.md

 The idle USDS supply consistently earns the Sky Savings Rate (SSR), ensuring capital efficiency for suppliers.

-To prevent gaming the incentives through "stablecoin looping", meaning supplying USDS and borrowing DAI or USDS and supplying USDS again, effectively providing a highly leveraged USDS position, the following formula is used to discount such behaviour:
+To prevent gaming the incentives through "stablecoin looping", meaning supplying USDS and borrowing DAI or USDS and supplying USDS again, effectively providing a highly leveraged USDS position, the following formula is used to discount such behavior:

 `USDS Supplies - Sum_i(USDS+DAI Borrow Amount (in USD) / USDS+DAI Liquidation Threshold)`